1NCE-GmbH/blueprint-zephyr/nce_coap_demo/README.md

 The configuration options for CoAP sample are:

+`CONFIG_DTLS_SECURITY_TAG` DTLS TAG that will be used to store the received credential,set by default to 1111.

+`CONFIG_OVERWRITE_CREDENTIALS_IF_EXISTS` If the DTLS TAG already exists in the modem, it will be overwritten with the new credentials (enabled by default).

 `CONFIG_COAP_SERVER_HOSTNAME` is set to 1NCE endpoint.

 `CONFIG_COAP_SERVER_PORT` is set automatically based on security options (with/without DTLS).